Wild Things: A Year of Wild Food & Medicine (Year 2)

 - sustainable harvesting methods, drying & processing herbs

 - using a sensory approach to learning about herbs & their actions in the body (or an interest in finding out more about this approach)

 This course consists of 15 fortnightly sessions spanning from March to October to cover a range of seasons.
 It is delivered through our online course platform Coursecraft.
-Each fortnight we will release a new session which will alternate between ‘indoor’ theoretical content mixed with practical remedy making skills & sensory herbal tea tastings, and ‘outdoor’ virtual plant walks.
-In total there are 8 ‘indoor’ sessions and 7 ‘outdoor’ sessions.
+Each fortnight we will release a new session which will alternate between ‘indoor’ theoretical content mixed with practical remedy making skills & sensory herbal tea tastings, and ‘outdoor’ virtual plant & fungi walks exploring the common and abundant plants of that season.